 The Forerunner 45 is a lot more modern, moving to a rounded design and coming in two sizes, with the 45S for smaller wrists.
 The Forerunner 45 is designed to fit 129-197mm wrists, while the 45S will fit 124-185mm wrists, but it's most likely to be about preference and how big or small you want your watch to look.

-The Forerunner 35 does look a little more unique and has a fairly small footprint, but we think the Forerunner 45 just looks better and more modern, as well as being lighter.
+The Forerunner 35 does look a little more unique and has a fairly small footprint, but we think the Forerunner 45 and 55 just look better and more modern.